IPL Auction 2021: Players With Highest Base Price of Rs 2 Crore | Check Full List

 The BCCI on Thursday night confirmed the list of the 292 cricketers whose fate will be sealed come February 18 when the IPL 2021 auction are scheduled to be held.
 The upcoming mini auction will be held in Chennai with the eight IPL franchises shortlisting players from an initial which had 1114 names.
-Also Read - IPL Auction 2021: Why S Sreesanth Failed to Make it to The Final List?
+Also Read - IPL Auction 2021 Live Updates: 292 Cricketers to go Under The Hammer Today

 The highest reserve price is Rs 2 crore and it has 10 cricketers including two Indians – Harbhajan Singh and Kedar Jadhav.
 In the Rs 1.5 crore bracket, there are 12 cricketers while in the Rs 1 crore bracket there are 11 including two Indians in batman Hanuma Vihari and fast bowler Umesh Yadav.
-Also Read - IPL 2021: Full List of Cricketers to Go Under Hammer in IPL Player Auction on February 18; BCCI Announces Detailed List, Salary Cap Available
+Also Read - IPL 2021 Auction Purse Remaining: Here's How Much Money Can Each Franchise Can Spend to Buy Players?

 |Players (Country)